Pat Freiermuth Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Season Stats

-- Freiermuth has added 54 receptions for 444 yards and seven touchdowns.
-He's been targeted 70 times, producing 27.8 yards per game.
+- Freiermuth has racked up 444 yards on 54 receptions with seven touchdowns, averaging 27.8 yards per game, on 70 targets.

 - Freiermuth has been the target of 11.3% (70 total) of his team's 620 passing attempts this season.

-- With 18 targets in the red zone this season, Freiermuth has been on the receiving end of 19.4% of his team's 93 red zone pass attempts.
+- Freiermuth (18 red zone targets) has been the recipient of 19.4% of his team's 93 red zone pass attempts.

+- The Steelers, who rank 21st in the NFL in points scored, have dropped back to pass 61.9% of the time while opting for the ground attack 38.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Freiermuth's matchup with the Ravens.